 Now, brethren, concerning the coming of our Lord Jesus Christ and our gathering together to Him, we ask you, not to be soon shaken in mind or troubled, either by spirit or by word or by letter, as if from us, as though the day of Christ had come.
 Let no one deceive you by any means; for that Day will not come unless the falling away comes first, and the man of sin is revealed, the son of perdition.—2 Thessalonians 2:1-3

 There are two specific and well-defined events that signal the day of the Lord is rapidly approaching.
 First is the falling away meaning a departure.
-This text has been mistranslated and its meaning misinterpreted as a great number of believers falling away from the Lord.
+This text misinterpreted as a great number of believers falling away from the Lord.
 That is not taught by the Apostle Paul in the New Testament, he stated to Timothy that some will depart from the faith.
 In fact the writers of the New Testament (Peter, James, John, and Paul) all speak of a great harvest in the last days.

 The earliest English Bibles that were written translated this word (in 2 Thessalonians 2:3) as departure not apostasy.
 There are contemporary translations that hold to the meaning of a departure as well.
 The Weust Translation puts it this way, “And now you know with a positive assurance that which namely, the departure of the church, the Saints being assembled together to the Lord…” The World English translation puts it this way, “Let no one deceive you in any way.
 For it will not be, unless the departure comes first, and the man of sin is revealed, the son of destruction…” Departure and not apostasy better fits the context when Paul explains the removal of the restrainer.
 The removal of the Holy Spirit’s ministry and the departure of the church coincide together because the Holy Spirit indwells the church.

 The Anti-Christ can not appear until the church is departed because of the awesome authority and power He placed in the church.
 Revelation 4 & 5 is an account of the Apostle John’s vision of the redeemed worshiping at the throne of God.
 The redeemed then witnesses who would open the seals to judge the earth it is the Lamb of God, Jesus!
 The first seal judgment is the release of the rider on a white horse to conquer which is none other than the anti-Christ to deceive the nations of the world.
 So the church is in heaven watching the judgments unfold.

-There is a clear distinction between the destiny of the world and the destiny of the church.
-Read 2 Thessalonians 1:3-10 and notice the Apostle Paul compares the church who receives rest from persecution with the world who receives punishment for not obeying the Gospel.
-Read 2 Thessalonians 2:8-13 and notice the Apostle Paul compares the church who is set apart for salvation because of faith with the world who is under delusion and condemnation because of unbelief.
-The future is very clear, its dark for the world but bright for the church.
+There is also a clear distinction between the destiny of the world and the destiny of the church.
+Read 2 Thessalonians 1:3-10 and notice the Apostle Paul compares the church who receives rest from persecution versus the world who receives punishment for not obeying the Gospel.
+Read 2 Thessalonians 2:8-13 and notice the Apostle Paul compares the church who is set apart for salvation because of faith versus the world who is under delusion and condemnation because of unbelief.
+The future is very clear!
+It is dark for the world but bright for the church.

-The Apostle Paul closes with an admonition to stand fast and hold the “traditions.”
+The Apostle Paul closes 2 Thessalonians with an admonition to stand fast and hold to the “traditions.”
 Those traditions Paul is referring to is his teaching and revelation of who the believer is IN CHRIST which you can download here: (Believers’ IN CHRIST Confession).
 That revelation is the heart of the New Testament.
-Stay true to the divine word of God and as you do God your Father will give you hope and comfort as we do His work.